SDGforskning/sdg-strings/SDG11_query_action_WoS.md

 TS=(
 (("access*" OR "increas*" OR "strengthen*" OR "improv*" OR "enhanc*" OR "better" OR "upgrad*" OR "scal* up" OR "expand" OR "expansion*" OR "advance" OR "advancing" OR "develop" OR "developing" OR "legislat*" OR "govern*" OR "strateg*" OR "policy" OR "policies" OR "framework$" OR "program*")
 NEAR
-("adequa*" OR "inadequa*" OR "affordab*" OR "safe" OR "unsafe" OR "safety" OR "secure" OR "insecure" OR "security" OR "tenure")
+("adequa*" OR "inadequa*" OR "affordab*" OR "afford" OR "low cost" OR "inexpensive" OR "safe" OR "unsafe" OR "safety" OR "secure" OR "insecure" OR "security" OR "tenure")
 NEAR ("housing" OR "settlements" OR "living conditions")) )
 ```